 The school’s termly pupil progress meetings ensure that every child’s progress is scrutinised and any slow or halted progress acted upon immediately.
-Cohorts are small so we are aware of the limitation of analyzing data in terms of scrutinizing equality of outcome.
+Cohorts are small so we are aware of the limitation of analysing data in terms of scrutinising equality of outcome.
 We do not draw conclusions about groups of pupils based on small groups or over limited time periods.
-Where data seems to indicate an inequality might exists, further exploration takes place.
+Where data seems to indicate an inequality might exist, further exploration takes place.

 We deal promptly and effectively with all incidents and complaints of bullying and harassment, including those related to disability or special educational need, ethnicity and race, gender, gender reassignment, pregnancy or maternity, religion and belief and sexual orientation.
 We keep a record of all such incidents and notify those affected of what action we have taken.

 Our complaints procedure sets out how we deal with any complaints relating to the school.

 Under the Equality Act 2010, we are also required to have due regard to the need to advance equality of opportunity and foster good relations.
 This includes steps we are taking to tackle disadvantages and meet the needs of particular individuals and groups of pupils.